 Hold the scope about 3.5 inches from your eye and look through the eyepiece at a featureless flatly lit bright area such as a wall or open sky.
 If the reticle is not sharply defined instantly, you need to change the scope's focus to suite your individual eyesight.
-Turn the E.P.
-Lock Ring (2) clockwise to loosen, or turn the Eye Piece (1) counter-clockwise to loosen.
-Then turn the Eye Piece (1) clockwise or counter-clockwise until the focus allows you to see the reticle clearly and sharply.
-Without moving the Eye Piece (1), turn the E.P.
-Lock Ring (2) counter-clockwise to tighten snugly against the Eye Piece (1).
-Tighten finger tight only - DO NOT USE TOOLS TO TIGHTEN.
+Loosen the E.P.Lock Ring (3) (turn clockwise), and turn the Eyepiece (4)

+clockwise or counter-clockwise until you are comfortable with the focus.
+Then tighten (turn counter-clockwise) the Lock Ring (3) snugly.
+Tighten the finger tight only.
+Do not use the tools to tighten.